ktrzeciaknubisa/jxcore-tutorial-ghost-packaged/README.md

 });
 ```

 Here we are creating ghost server and assigning express app to it.
+We set custom config file path (see [config](https://raw.githubusercontent.com/karaxuna/jxcore-tutorial-ghost-packaged/master/config.js) file).
 That's all code needed to run blog.
 Now install npm depencencies:

     jx install